gchure/phd/docs/src/chapter_07/section_02_nonmonotonicity.md

 {K_I^\text{(wt)} }\right)^2\right]} \right).
 \end{gathered}
 $${#eq:partial_theta}
-With this derivative in hand, we can examine the limits of inducer concentration.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;With this derivative in hand, we can examine the limits of inducer concentration.
 As discussed in the main text, the free energy difference between the mutant and wild-type repressors when $c = 0$ should be equal to
 $0$.
 However, the derivative at $c =0$ will be different between the